CGamesPlay/dotfiles/devserver/README.md

 This directory contains scripts to create a private development server with automatic shutdown capabilities (a.k.a. scale-to-zero).
 Basically, we create a persistent cloud volume with Linux installed, which we boot on an ephemeral server which is deleted when not in use.

+## Personal usage

+If you are me, you probably want to use `argc create-hbv`, which does everything automatically (creates the volume, installs the self-destruct script, and enables RAID1).
+If not, keep reading.

 ## Basic usage

 The basic process for creating a bootable volume: